I LOVE Memorial Day weekend! To me this three-day weekend signifies the unofficial kickoff to…

-If you’re anything like me, Schitt’s Creek helped make the last year-and-a-half manageable.
+If you’re anything like me, you’re hoping a Schitt’s Creek movie will come to be.

-Since you can’t currently stay at the Rosebud Hotel (though it was on the market earlier this year—so maybe that will change!), you can have your own Schitt’s Creek-inspired travel experience at one of these updated but certainly nostalgic roadside motels.
+And since you can’t currently stay at the Rosebud Hotel, you can have your own Schitt’s Creek-inspired travel experience at one of these updated but certainly nostalgic roadside motels.

 Route 19 Inn – Maggie Valley, NC